pprachi15/pprachi15/README.md

 <img align="right" alt="coding" width="330" height= "190" src="https://github.com/user-attachments/assets/6854b357-01ef-4562-bcab-26e4a0061953">

-I'm Prachi, a senior Computer Science student with 4 years of experience in software development and data analysis.
-I’m proficient in SDLC, Jira, technical writing, and Agile project management.
-At the DMV, I developed over 7 dashboards, improving decision-making accuracy by 25%.
+Computer Science senior with 4 years of academic experience in software development and data analysis.
+Proficient in SQL, Python, Tableau and ETL.
+Created technical programs at Tesla and over 8 interactive dashboards at DMV for improved decision making.
-<br> I hold certifications in Data Analysis from Google and IBM and have consistently been on the Dean’s Honors list.
-As a Scrum Master, I led hackathon teams and advanced STEM diversity as president of the Society of Women Engineers.
-I’m eager to apply my technical expertise and leadership skills to drive strategic business objectives.
+Consistent part of Dean’s Honors list for excellent academics.
+Eager to apply strong analytical skills to drive business insights.